ChairOfStructuralMechanicsTUM/Mechanics_Apps/README.md

 # Mechanics Apps
-Webbased visualization for mechanics content via Bokeh This Repository contains different prototypes for WebApps for the visualization of mechanics example for the lectures of the Chair of Strcutrual Mechnaics, Prof. Müller, TUM (Technische Universität München).
+Webbased visualization for mechanics content via Bokeh This Repository contains different prototypes for WebApps for the visualization of mechanics example for the lectures of the Chair of Strcutrual Mechnaics, Prof. Mï¿½ller, TUM (Technische Universitï¿½t Mï¿½nchen).

 ## Server Architecture